.

 Listed here are a few books from the vast range available to those who wish to continue their studies in Greek.

-Fonts and Encodings
+Note on Fonts and Characters

-For comments regarding the website itself, and for technical issues regarding unicode, please contact Chris Betts at chris@pegacat.com.
+The authors would be grateful for any corrections or suggestions for improvement.
+Any correspondence should be sent to gbetts@infoxchange.net.au.
+For comments and queries regarding the website itself, and for technical issues regarding Unicode please contact Chris Betts at chris@pegacat.com.